 - Marsyas Kneeling with Flute, oil on canvas, Sir Anthony van Dyck (1599–1641).
 Národní Galerie, Šternberský Palác.
 Inv.
 DO-4206 Marsyas (with horns, furry ears and curling tongue) kneeling on his right leg, grasps a small, narrowly conical duct flute (possibly a recorder) in his right hand.
 The beak and triangular window/labium of the latter are clearly depicted but only two duct flutes are visible, one above and one below Marsyas’ hand.

-- Silenus Drunk with a Following of Bacchantes and Satyrs, canvas, 123 × 137 cm, school of Sir Anthony van Dyck (1599-1641).
+- Silenus Drunk with a Following of Bacchantes and Satyrs, canvas, 123 × 137 cm, school of Sir Anthony van Dyck (1599–1641).
 Pommersfelden: Wessenstein Schloss, von Schönborn-Wissentheid Collection, Inv.
 483a, Cat.
 160. Ref.
 Leppert (1977: 46).
-A bacchanal in the countryside in which two sharply conical recorders are played in double-aulos fashion; six duct flutes are visible.
+A bacchanal in the countryside in which two sharply conical recorders are played in double-aulos fashion; six finger holes are visible.